brillout/handli/readme.md

 ~~~

 That's it.
-Network issues are now automatically handled by Handli.
+Connection issues are now automatically handled by Handli.

 <br/>